walkframe/datafactory/README.rst

 **argtype**

-acceptable argument as datetime other than datetime type are following.
+The acceptable arguments as the other than datetime type are the following.

-:int: it is processed as year.
+:int: It is evaluated as a `year`.
-:str or unicode: create datetime object in the numeric part of string.
+:str: It is parsed as `datetime` from the numeric part of the string.
-:tuple: it is processed as (year, month, day)
+:tuple: It will be passed into `datetime` args.
-:dict: these items are processed as datetime arguments.
+:dict: It will be passed into `datetime` kwargs.
-:date: hour:minute:second is complemented with 00:00:00.
+:date: It will be converted `datetime` type.

 history
 -------